Python3pkg/Color_detection_Project/README.md

 	- Open a command prompt and do the following to check if "pip" is installed: command -v pip
-	- If not installed, follow the official installation guide: https://pip.pypa.io/en/stable/installing/
+	- If not installed, please follow the official installation guide: https://pip.pypa.io/en/stable/installing/

 ************************************************** Installation of OpenCV ******************************************************

 On Windows:

-	- Go to the following site and follow the instructions (OpenCV from prebuilt binaries): http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.html
+	- Please refer to the official site and follow the instructions (OpenCV from prebuilt binaries): http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.html

 On Linux:

-   	- Go to the following site and follow the instructions: http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html
+   	- Please refer to the official site and follow the instructions: http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html

 #################################### RUNNING THE SCRIPT #######################################